Three Popular Complementary And Alternative Therapies For Cancer Treatments

 At the American Society of Clinical Oncology’s annual meeting this weekend, researchers presented dozens of studies of high-tech approaches for fighting cancer.

 The first two showed surprisingly promising results.
-The third, shark cartilage, failed, but that in and of itself will have major implications, since cartilage is sold widely in health-food stores across the country.
+The third, shark cartilage, failed, but that in itself will have major implications, since cartilage is sold widely in health-food stores across the country.

 Here’s the lowdown on all three studies, and what they mean for the future of cancer treatment.